yishii/RaspberryPi_lcdfbcp/README.md

 For RaspberryPi Type B(Rev.1.0) users:
 ===
-RaspberryPi Type B(Rev.1.0) is not officially supported with this program,but if you want to use this with it,please modify defgpio.h as described below:
+RaspberryPi Type B(Rev.1.0) is still not officially supported with this program,but if you want to use this with it,please modify defgpio.h as described below:

 before) #define GPIO_LCD_RESET (27)

 after ) #define GPIO_LCD_RESET (21)

+This program will support Type B 1.0 in later release,sorry for inconvenience.

 Thanks